solter/BouncingOptimization/README.md

 each triangle specifies [v1, v2, v3] where each vn is an index to the vertices (0-indexed).
 No two vertices should share a x and y, otherwise bad things happen.

+## Tosser
+The tosser is throws the ball.
+It is initialized with a position.
+Then it can throw the ball with a speed, number bounces to take, and direction specified in angular coordinates.

+TODO: Create a test case with an analytic solution, e.g. a tosser on a plane with 1, then 2 bounces.